 A new or transfer student who has been admitted to the university and has selected a college major is admitted to the program of his or her choice.
-Each student must meet all critical requirements including the milestone at the end of the third semester.
-For international students whose native language is not English, a TOEFL is required.
+Each student must meet all critical requirements including the milestone at the end of the second semester.
+For international students whose native language is not English, TOEFL scores are required.